 fbpx

-The Browse Abandonment sequence aims at re-engaging visitors who have simply viewed a product and left your webpage without pursuing a purchase.
+The Browse Abandonment sequence aims to re-engage visitors who have viewed a product and left your webpage without making a purchase.

-However, Browse Abandonment can be a great tool that helps you to re-engage and remind customers about your products.
-And if done right, it can be a serious contributing factor to your revenue!
+However, Browse Abandonment can be a great tool to help you re-engage and remind customers about your products.
+And if done right, it can be a serious contributing factor to your revenue.

 How do Browse Abandonment flows generate revenue, and how impactful can they be?